naaas94/PCC/README.md

 * Reproducibility and traceability (model and embedding versions)
 * Production monitoring, retraining, and drift detection
 * Full BigQuery integration with error handling and retry logic
+* Automatic model ingestion and version management from GCS

 ---